Extragalactic planet: IGR J12580+0134

 In 2016, a tidal disruption event was detected on the supermassive black hole IGR J12580+0134, which was caused by the destruction of a 8 Jupiter mass object by the black hole.
 IGR J12580+0134 is 17 million parsecs (55 million light-years) away from Earth.

 M51-ULS-1b

+Artistic impression of M51-ULS-1 b in Celestia.

 In September 2020, the detection of a candidate planet orbiting the high-mass X-ray binary M51-ULS-1 in the Whirlpool Galaxy was announced.
 The planet was detected by eclipses of the X-ray source, which consists of a stellar remnant (either a neutron star or a black hole) and a massive star, likely a B-type supergiant.
-The planet is or around 50,000 kilometers in radius. and orbit at a distance of some tens of AU.
+The planet is or around 50,000 kilometers in radius and orbit at a distance of some tens of AU.
 The study of M51-ULS-1b as the first known extragalactic planet candidate was published in Nature in October 2021.